Healthy campus initiative

 What is the Healthy Campus Initiative?

 The Healthy Campus Initiative is a project which aims to explore, identify and make recommendations on how we, as a university community (that is, students and staff), can address the increasing levels of student mental ill-health, wellbeing and emotional literacy challenges our university is, and many others are, currently facing.
 We are doing this in response to the sector-wide increase in mental ill-health prevalence and to the worryingly high numbers of students reporting wellbeing and emotional concerns.
 Students across the country are reporting more and more mental, emotional and general wellbeing challenges.
-The initiative will take the form of a working-group, or a discussion-based group, comprised of approximately 15-20 people (staff and students) who will work collectively as a team to explore these issues and to devise helpful recommendations in response.
+The initiative will take the form of a number of workshops and discussion-based groups supporting staff and students respectively.

 What will the experience give me?

 We hope that being part of the group will challenge you intellectually and emotionally.
-It will develop your ability to work effectively with a diverse range of people on issues of social importance, and will improve your debating, reflective and group-working skills.
+It will develop your ability to work effectively with a diverse range of people of our strong BAME student community on issues of social/cultural importance, and will improve your debating, reflective and group-working skills.
 Being part of the group will also offer you unique insight into how organisations structure working-group activity, and will hopefully give you greater knowledge on the subjects of student wellbeing, emotional literacy and mental health.

 Contact the Counselling Service manager, Yannis Andreadakis, via email.
 Alternatively, you could call 0207 133 4512.
 If no one answers, please leave a message with your name, number and student ID, and we will return your call as soon as it is possible.